optimagic-dev/optimagic/docs/source/development/eep-01-pytrees.rst

 To do the conversion between the pytrees and the flat arrays, we would use ``tree_flatten`` and ``tree_unflatten`` with the following container types:

 - dict
 - list
 - tuple
 - numpy.ndarray
 - pd.Series
 - pd.DataFrame (when flattening params only the value column would be considered. when flattening the output of criterion, all numerical values of the DataFrame would be considered)

 The optimization output
 -----------------------

 The following entries of the output of minimize are affected by the change:

 - ``"solution_params"``: A pytree with the same structure as ``params``
 - ``"solution_criterion"``: The output dictionary of crit evaluated solution params
 - ``solution_derivative``: Maybe we should not even have this entry.

+.. danger:: We need to discuss if an in which form we want to have a solution
-In its current form it is meaningless because it is a derivative with respect to internal parameters.
+    derivative entry.
+In it's current form it is useless if constraints are used.
+    This gets worse when we allow for pytrees and translating this into a meaningful shape might be very difficult.

 Add a bound on "delta"